 We have a series of dedicated links, industry insights and downloads that are accessble to our Student Members.
 We also work closely with the lecturers that run the courses that are affiliated to the AOP as well as produce the AOP Student Awards.

 Since our inception in 1968, we have worked hard to protect photographers' rights.
 We lobby and influence and are regularly asked by legislators, both within UK Government (the IPO) and the EU, to inform them of photographers' concerns and requirements and contribute to shaping legislation.
+We take an active role on the British Copyright Council (BCC) in providing views and opinion from our sector.

 Successes include the introduction of the Copyright, Designs & Patents Act itself in 1988, which we were active, along with others, in helping to secure; working with the photographic community to secure the exclusion of Clause 43 from the Digital Economy Act and we are currently working on solutions to the problem of Orphan Works as well as consulting on a whole raft of EU legislation concerned with copyright.